-Developing techniques for restoring and enhancing estuarine habitat resilience
+Investigating options for restoring, enhancing and evaluating estuarine habitat resilience

 Coastal habitats are threatened by numerous stressors and negative effects are exacerbated by human activities.
 Coastal ecosystems such as marshes, seagrass, and mangroves, which help mitigate wave damage and coastal erosion, are vulnerable to development, extreme weather events, and sea level rise.
 Native oyster populations, which provide valuable ecosystem services and are an integral part of local economies, have also suffered as a result of habitat loss and change.